 2. A parked car gets damaged

 Cars are exposed to external elements when they stay off the road.
 Parked on your drive, your car needs to withstand harmful UV rays, heavy rain, and wind.
+These GMC Sierra car covers are a great way to keep your cars exterior protected from the elements and there are plenty of other options depending on what car you own.
 If you live in a cold climate, you will also face snowfall.
 The weather can damage your vehicle in many ways.
 It increases the risk of corrosion, especially when it comes to brake parts and car paint.
 Some drivers may be surprised to discover that they’ll have to order new car parts here or directly from their trusted garage to replace brake pads that have been barely used.
 Unfortunately, parked vehicles are not exempt from damage.

 3. An idle car costs money

 If you are not driving your vehicle during the pandemic, it is worth checking your insurance costs.
 Indeed, depending on your car usage, it might be worth exploring strategies to keep your costs low.
 Some insurers are willing to discuss a covid-related payment plan to help users who have been furloughed or unemployed during the health crisis.
 If you have no intention of using your vehicle in the near future, you could cancel your policy or reduce your coverage.
 Then, once we’re all back on the road again you can look into auto owners insurance reviews and pick the cheapest policy for yourself.